 Joyce Glasser reviews Push (February 21, 2020), Cert.
 12A, 92 min.

-In 64-year-old, Swedish writer-director Fredrik Gertten’s 2009 documentary, Bananas!* a Cuban American attorney takes on a class action case against Dole Foods, accused of poisoning banana plantation workers in Nicaragua with a toxic pesticide.
+In 64-year-old, Swedish writer-director Fredrik Gertten’s 2009 documentary, Bananas!, a Cuban-American attorney takes on a class action case against Dole Foods, accusing the multinational of poisoning banana plantation workers in Nicaragua with a toxic pesticide.
 That challenge seemed insurmountable, but it was nothing compared to what Leilani Farha, the petite, powerhouse lawyer behind Canada Without Poverty, is up against, when, as the United Nations’ special rapporteur on adequate housing, she takes on the dark side of capitalism.
 In Push, Gertten travels the world with the mother of two as she collects evidence for a report to the UN and attempts to form a global alliance to combat the slow death of human cities.

-Economist Joseph Stiglitz cites the 2008 financial crisis for contributing to “wealthy inequality”, but is anyone looking ahead to what cities will look like when only the rich can afford to live in them?
-The displacement of average earners and even the middle classes from cities is, Farha will conclude, a global crisis.
+Economist Joseph Stiglitz cites the 2008 financial crisis for contributing to “wealth inequality”, but is anyone looking ahead to what cities will look like when only the rich can afford to live in them?
+The displacement of low-income earners and even the middle classes from cities is, Farha will conclude, a global crisis.

 Elephant Park in London has replaced the Heygate Estate, home to 3,000 residents before being demolished in 2014 in a programme of “urban regeneration.”
 Elephant Park is out of reach of those forced out of Heygate.
-A survivor of Grenfell Tower and a London activist whose slum landlord has evicted him over a Rent Strike poster, condemn the lack of affordable housing, and last year’s documentary The Street about gentrification in Hoxton point to the scourge of gentrification, but for Dutch American author, theorist and professor of Sociology at Columbia University, and at the London School of Economics, Saskia Sassen ‘globalisation is an older history.’
+A survivor of Grenfell Tower and a London activist whose slum landlord has evicted him over a Rent Strike poster, condemn the lack of affordable housing.
+Last year’s documentary The Street about gentrification in Hoxton points to the scourge of gentrification, but for Dutch American author, theorist and professor of Sociology at Columbia University, and at the London School of Economics, Saskia Sassen, gentrification “is an older history.”
 The problem is much deeper.

 At home in Toronto, Farha is on the computer noting that while wages have risen 13% over the past 40 years, home prices have risen 420%.
-We are taken on a tour of London where an entire square of 20 million-pound properties lie vacant.
-They are “investments.”
+We are taken on a tour of London where an entire square of 20 million-pound properties lies vacant.
+The properties are “investments.”
 The gap between the rich and everyone else is at the heart of this modern-day dilemma that governments, including our own, only pay lip service to as they seek out foreign investment at all costs.